fooooooooooooooo/VelocityDiscord/README.md

 ### For advancements/deaths

-1. Install the [YepLib](https://github.com/unilock/YepLib) plugin alongside this plugin
+1. Install the [YepLib](https://github.com/unilock/YepLib) velocity plugin alongside this plugin
-2. Install the [YepTwo](https://github.com/unilock/YepTwo) mod/plugin on each of your backend servers that you want to receive advancements/deaths from
+2. Install the [YepTwo](https://github.com/unilock/YepTwo) backend mod/plugin on each of your backend servers that you want to receive advancements/deaths from

 ## Configuration